ip target image

 A real benefit of halls of residence in New Zealand is that they often offer shorter leases than the typical 52-week rental – great if you want to return home at the end of the academic year.
 You’ll have to research what your university offers but 38, 42 and 48-week contracts are all common.

-Depending on the city, you’ll be looking at spending between NZD 450 to NZD 2,400 a month if you choose university-owned accommodation, with the more expensive properties being fully catered.
+Depending on the city, you’ll be looking at spending around NZD 200 per week if you choose university-owned accommodation, with the more expensive properties being fully catered.

 Some universities also offer shared student housing on or near to campus.
 As these are always self-catered, costs will usually be similar to prices at low to mid-range halls of residence at the same university.